bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

   entities sending a lot of transactions, the savings in fee can be significant.
-- Using CPFP to bump the fee can increase the total fee significantly, since the total fee has to pay for both the child and parent transactions - whereas an RBF transaction is replaced entirely and so doesn’t need to provide a fee to cover an extra transaction.
+- Using CPFP to bump the fee can increase the total fee significantly, since the total fee has to pay for both the child and parent transactions - whereas an RBF transaction is replaced entirely and so doesn’t need to provide fee to cover an extra transaction.
 For entities sending a lot of transactions, the additional fees can be significant.
 - Services that are very frequent spenders and broadcast transactions to the